erikeldridge/item-network/README.md

 - add link to /groups to bookmarks
 - enable group creation
 - enable membership creation
+- gracefully handle deleted items,comments,users, and groups
+- create separate notifications stream (once we have private messages)
+- allow user to sign in w/ twitter
+- update comment search to use "by" for owner_id, and "mentioning" for search by mention
+- create context-aware comment box on each item,user,comment,group page
+- add groups to omni-search

 dev env
 - install postgres (Postgres.app makes this easy)